hippylib/hippylib/INSTALL.md

 on the workflow presented above.

 We first create a new `Docker` container to run the `jupyter-notebook` command and to expose port `8888` on the virtual machine.
-From a command line shell, go to the `hippylib` folder and type:
+In a command line shell type:
 ```
 docker run --name hippylib-nb -w /home/fenics/hippylib -v $(pwd):/home/fenics/hippylib \
            -d -p $(docker-machine ip $(docker-machine active)):8888:8888 \